nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   <div class="box box-warn" type="warning" seamless>

   **Common Mistakes:**
-  * `promote 2 12-20-2025` - the contract end date is in the wrong date format
+  * `promote 2 12-20-2025` - the contract end date is in the wrong date format, you can enter `2025-12-20` to represent 20 Dec 2025
-  * `promote 2 2025-20-12` - the day and the month of the contract end date is swapped
+  * `promote 2 2025-20-12` - the day and the month of the contract end date is swapped, you can enter `2025-12-20` to represent 20 Dec 2025
-  * `list e` followed by `promote 2 2025-12-20` - cannot promote an employee
+  * `list e` followed by `promote 2 2025-12-20` - cannot promote an employee, you can use `list ph` instead to get the list of potential hires
-  * `promote 0 2025-12-20` - invalid index number
+  * `promote 0 2025-12-20` - invalid index number, you should use a number greater than 0
-  * `promote 3 2025-12-20` but only have 2 entries - invalid index number, index out of list size
+  * `promote 3 2025-12-20` but only have 2 entries - invalid index number, index out of list size, you might want to check the index number again
   </div>
   </div>
 </details>